macork/ERC_simulations/README.md

 # Simulation_studies
-Code for simulations for Michael Cork paper #1: Curving emissions: Comparing methods for evaluating exposure response curves
+Code for running analysis in: Methods for Estimating the Exposure-Response Curve to Inform the New Safety Standards for Fine Particulate Matter

 This respository contains code used to conduct simulation studies comparing methods for exposure-response curves.
 It also contains a data application to the Medicare data set.